lunogram/platform/docs/docs/how-to/campaigns/create.md

 #### Channel
 - **Medium**: The type of message to send.
 One of either: email, text (SMS), push notification, webhook.
 - **Provider**: Which integration you want to use to send the campaign.
-Parcelvoy handles the orchestration of sending a message, but uses third parties as the pipes to deliver the message to the end user.
+Lunogram handles the orchestration of sending a message, but uses third parties as the pipes to deliver the message to the end user.
 - **Subscription Group**: What group to associate this message with.
 Subscription groups allow a user to unsubscribe from a given set of messages from you.
 It's recommended to create different groups for different types of messages you might send over a given channel.